Urban exploration: Abandonments

 Ventures into abandoned structures are perhaps the most common example of urban exploration.
 Many sites are entered first by locals and may have graffiti or other kinds of vandalism, while others are better preserved.
-Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, grain elevators, factories, power plants, fallout shelters, hospitals, asylums, prisons, schools, outmoded and abandoned skyscrapers, poor houses, and sanatoriums.
+High-profile abandonments include amusement parks, grain elevators, factories, power plants, fallout shelters, hospitals, asylums, prisons, schools, abandoned skyscrapers, poor houses, and sanatoriums.

-In Japan, abandoned infrastructure is known as (廃墟, haikyo) (literally "ruins"), and the term is synonymous with the practice of urban exploration.
-(Haikyo) are particularly common in Japan because of its rapid industrialization (e.g., Hashima Island), damage during World War II, the 1980s real estate bubble, and natural disasters such as the 2011 Tōhoku earthquake and tsunami.
+In Japan, abandoned infrastructure is known as (廃墟, haikyo) (literally "ruins"), and the term is synonymous with urban exploration.
+(Haikyo) are common due to rapid industrialization (e.g., Hashima Island), damage during World War II, the 1980s real estate bubble, and natural disasters such as the 2011 Tōhoku earthquake and tsunami.